 Effective August 28, 2012 Parts 390-397 no longer are applicable to passenger vehicles operating in intrastate commerce with a designed seating capacity of 7-8 passengers including the driver unless the vehicle otherwise meets the definition of a commercial motor vehicle.
-For Missouri intrastate commerce, a passenger commercial motor vehicle is defined as a vehicle having a gross vehicle weight rating or gross combination weight rating in excess of 10,000 lbs, a vehicle of any size transporting hazardous materials requiring placarding, a 9 passenger capacity vehicle (including the driver) for compensation, or a 16 passenger capacity vehicle (including the driver) regardless of compensation.
+For Missouri intrastate commerce, a commercial motor vehicle is defined as a vehicle having a gross vehicle weight rating or gross combination weight rating in excess of 26,000 pounds, a vehicle having a gross vehicle weight rating or gross combination weight rating of 10,001 pounds or more, and transporting any amount of hazardous materials, of any size and transporting placardable quantities of hazardous materials, or have a designed seating capacity of 9 or more passengers including the driver.